psibot/wifi_wardriving/README.md

 WAR_deamon.sh - will sync and build some of the tools you need to wardrive...
 I am playing around with the script - Works on great on KALI 32 bit.

 Run attacks as sudo or root !!!

+New update - Check  Wardriver2.sh --2021/

+Enjoy --- FYI bettercap is awesome.